 The work in TerraBay Parcels 1 and 2 has been primarily focused on reducing the fennel that has inundated many of the grassland areas on the southern slope of the mountain.
-TerraBay Parcels 1 and 2 are located in the South Slope MU.
-TerraBay Parcels 1 and 2 are both situated in scrub and grassland and the transition between the two areas.
-The goal for these sites is to treat the fennel prior to it going to seed, but at the same time prioritizing areas of high-quality host plants and of high plant species richness.
-Work was conducted in these parcels in late spring 2021 by ECI.
+Both parcels possess scrublands, grasslands, and transition zones between the two areas.
+The goal for these sites is to treat fennel prior to individuals dropping seed, while also prioritizing areas of high-quality host plants and of high plant species richness.
+Work has been ongoing in these parcels for the last several years.